DHBW-TINF24F/Team5-management-and-docs/docs/business-case/index.md

 #### Business Impact
 Overall, the development increases productivity, reduces operational costs, and strengthens Mnestix’s position as a modern, user-friendly platform for AAS-based product catalogue management.

+# Time plan

+The projects starts at 19th September 2025 and will end in May 2026.
+The project is divided in to parts.
+The first phase starts at 19th September 2025 and ends with the 30th November 2025.
+The second phase starts at 9th March 2026 and ends in May 2026.
+To use the teams time effectifely a structured plan is needed.
+This plan is provided in the two following gantt diagrams, which display every task in detail:

+### Gantt 1st phase

 ```mermaid
 gantt